 Section 7.
 Quorum

-A. A quorum shall consist of one third (1/3) of Executive Board standing voting positions.
+- A quorum shall consist of one-third of Executive Board.

 Article VI.
 Committees